bjsapkota1313/OurMarket.com/README.md

 ## Features
 - The homepage displays available ads and allows both logged in and non-logged in users to access them, sorted by recent dates.
+- The new user can be registered by signup page
 - The "My Ads" page, accessible only to logged in users, allows for CRUD operations on ad posts, including editing, marking as sold, and deleting.
 - There is a Search bar also where products can be searched in the entire database.
 - The application also includes four local APIs for editing, creating, deleting and searching products, and a shopping cart feature for purchasing them.